PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 ## Running the Simulation

-Gz SITL simulation can be conveniently run through a `make` command as shown below:
+Gazebo SITL simulation can be conveniently run through a `make` command as shown below:

 ```bash
 cd /path/to/PX4-Autopilot
 make px4_sitl gz_x500
 ```
-This will run both the PX4 SITL instance and the Gz client
+This will run both the PX4 SITL instance and the Gazebo client.
+Note that all gazebo targets have the prefix `gz_`.

-The supported vehicles and `make` commands are listed below (click on the links to see the vehicle images).
+The supported vehicles and `make` commands are listed below.

 Vehicle | Command
 --- | ---